giorgosproas/urls_django/README.md

    to cover the cases by deleting or adding a new row in the database as needed.
 Also because of time limitations i didnt add fixtures (and thats the main reason the code seems repetitive) In case more time is available the pytests have to fixed and fixtures have to be used instead.

+# Next steps

+1. Use Dockercompose to create 2 containers.
+One with the django image and one with the database and make changes to django configuration so it works correctly.
+2. Write more documentation.